 Active in Nigeria during the Biafran war (1966-70), the ICRC established a delegation in Lagos in 1988, relocating to Abuja in 2003.
-It seeks to protect people affected by violence and works to enhance the Nigerian Red Cross Society's capacity to respond to emergencies countrywide, in particular in the Niger Delta.
-It supports the National Society's tracing and dissemination activities and a programme to improve hygiene and sanitation in prisons.
-Working with the authorities, the armed forces, the police, civil society, and the Economic Community of West African States, the ICRC promotes awareness of IHL and its national implementation.
+It seeks to protect people affected by violence and to boost the Nigerian Red Cross Society's capacity to respond to emergencies, particularly in the Niger Delta and the north of the country.
+It supports the National Society's tracing and IHL promotion activities.
+Working with the authorities, the armed forces, the police, civil society and the Economic Community of West African States, the ICRC promotes awareness of IHL and its implementation at national level.

 BUDGET IN KCHF

-Protection 545
+Protection 564

-Assistance -
+Assistance 3,653

-Prevention 2,716
+Prevention 2,687

-Cooperation with National Societies 2,753
+Cooperation with National Societies 1,914

 General -

-Total 6,014
+Total 8,818

-Of which: Overheads 367
+Of which: Overheads 538

 PERSONNEL

-Expatriates 8
+Expatriates 12

+National staff (daily workers not included) 61